aurelianbizo/accent_detector/README.md

 **2. Go to folder:**

-   Navigate to the rpoject folder
+   Navigate to the project folder

     ```bash
    cd accent_detector
     ```

 **3. Create virtual environment:**

     Use this commmand to create a virtual enviornment

     ```bash
     python -m venv <virtualenv_name>
     ```